 Visit the XIT Museum

 Next to the courthouse is the XIT Museum.
 The Museum is open from 9am-5pm Tuesday through Saturday.
 All it requires is a ring of the doorbell to call a friendly volunteer to greet you.
 Then you are left on your own to tour the four room show which features the history of the XIT Ranch, a small wildlife exhibit, railroad and ranch hand items, old photos, and a Dust Bowl exhibit.
-For more details visit my post about the museum.

 Veterans Memorial Park